 Dan: This and in-ceiling speakers were the most asked questions at CEDIA.
 In-ceiling speakers are well into development (1 to 1.5 years now) and should be launching sometime in Q2 of 2023.
 The in-wall subs are in process here, but there is no exact schedule yet.
 I will say, we have some pretty cool stuff in the pipeline.

 JG: Is there anything else you would like people to know about Perlisten?

 Dan: I like to say the founders (5 of us) are made up of audio nuts, that like to do nothing but develop the best products for people who are nuts about audio.
 We’ve all been doing this for 20 to 30 years and have many new ideas to bring to the market as Perlisten products.
 With this passion, and the engineering and manufacturing capabilities to go with it, there is a long list of innovative, exciting products in the pipeline (we are planning as far out as 3-4 years).

-In a recent video about Dirac Spatial room correction, our friendly neighborhood acoustics expert Matthew Poes said that he has already ordered the flagship Perlisten S7i in-wall speakers for his own system.
+In a recent, our friendly neighborhood acoustics expert Matthew Poes said that he has already ordered the flagship Perlisten S7i in-wall speakers for his own system.
 Given Matthew’s extensive experience designing ultra-high-performance home theaters, that’s quite an endorsement.

 Audioholics Measurements for the Perlisten S7i In-Wall Loudspeakers

 By James Larson